Cosmo-Tech/azure-sample-webapp/doc/datasetManager.md

 **browsed, created, previewed, edited and deleted**.
 The goal of this view is to let end-users **create datasets directly in the webapp**.
 These datasets can then be used when creating new scenarios.

+This feature can be enabled or disabled **for each workspace**.
+In order to enable it in a given workspace, patch the workspace configuration to define `additionalData.webapp.datasetManager`: when this entry is a **non-empty object**, the dataset manager tab becomes visible in the webapp.

+The [Features](#features) section below describes how to fill this entry to customize the default behavior of the dataset manager, and adapt it to your use cases.

 ## Compatibility notes

 > **Warning**